GitHub-Insight-ANZ-Lab/copilot-challenge-java-spring-boot/README.md

 - `src` contains `main` and `test`.
 Where `main` is where the source code lives, and `test` contains the unit tests.
 - `Dockerfile` will be used to create a docker image for the project.
-- `mvnw` is the unix CLI that can be invoked to run the project.
+- `mvnw` is the unix CLI that can be invoked to use maven CLI.
-- `mvnw.cmd` is the Windows CLI that can be invoked to run the project.
+- `mvnw.cmd` is the Windows CLI that can be invoked to use maven CLI.

 To run Copilot inline on Windows you press `Ctrl + i` (Windows) / `⌘ + i` (Mac)